Controlling the snap-through behavior of an elastica strip by cuts: Results and discussion

 The experiments were performed on laser-cut PET sheets with thickness $t=0.5\,\mathrm{mm}$.
 The Young's modulus of the sheet is $E=2800\,\mathrm{N/mm^2}$ \citep{polymer}, and the density $\rho=1.33\,\mathrm{g/cm^3}$ was specified by the manufacturer.
 Three cut patterns were selected, all with fixed cut length $a=0.5$ and varying cut heights $b=0.2,0.5,0.8$.
 Each pattern was tested for three support distances $B=0.25L,0.5L$, and $0.75L$.
 The bounding rectangle of the patterns were 360x90 mm, with $10\,\mathrm{mm}$ used for the clamps at each end, leaving $L=340\,\mathrm{mm}$, $W=90\,\mathrm{mm}$.
 A small hole of $1\,\mathrm{mm}$ radius was cut at the center of the sheet to accommodate the load, which was neglected in the calculations.

 The load was applied on the arches in $0.5\,\mathrm{N}$ steps.
 The height of the structure was measured at the center of the sheet, using a measuring bar placed next to the structure.
+The measurement uncertainty of the height was $\pm$0.5 mm.
 We photographed the structure and measured the height at each load step.
 After reaching the highest load level, the structure was unloaded in $0.5\,\mathrm{N}$ steps to capture the lower stable branch and the snap-back behavior.

 We begin by discussing the cases exhibiting a limit-point bifurcation.
 Fig. \ref{fig:exp05} compares the numerical predictions and experimental results for $B=0.5L$.
 The measured heights are plotted along with the calculated $P-H$ diagram in Fig. \ref{fig:exp05}a-c.
 Overall, there is a good agreement between the calculations and the experimental data.
 The largest differences occur near the bifurcation points, likely due to their sensitivity to small inaccuracies in the cut pattern, the applied load, or the load position.
 The calculated structural shapes also closely match the photographs (Fig. \ref{fig:exp05}d-f), and the structure remained symmetric at each load level.
 For $b=0.8$ (Fig. \ref{fig:exp05}c), no snap-through or snap-back was observed, i.e., the loading and unloading paths coincided.
 This behavior is consistent with the numerical predictions, which indicate monotonic monostability for this pattern.